ImperialCardioGenetics/variantfx/README.md

 If you are unsure whether your analysis or use would fall within the scope of these Terms please contact us.
 It may be appropriate to collaborate directly in some cases.

-The data are available under the ODC Open Database License (ODbL) (summary here).
+The data are available under the ODC Open Database License (ODbL) (summary here: https://opendatacommons.org/licenses/odbl/summary/).
 You are free to share and modify the Cardiac VariantFX data so long as you:

 - attribute any public use of the database
 - attribute any or works produced from the database